 They perform Promises, but what's this?
 Shock, horror, Gary sings live!
-They dance around what looks like a school gymnasium on board Red Dwarf.
+They dance around what looks like a school gymnasium on board the Red Dwarf.
 They are then interviewed by fans and host Gaby Roslin.
-They then perform Do What U Want without the live vocal.
+They then perform Do What U Like without the live vocal.

 Monday 18th November 1991

 Yorkshire Calendar -